SAN FRANCISCO’s BEST ●Attractions●Neighborhoods/Shopping+Restaurants

 Washington Square Park Bounded by Powell, Stockton, Union, and Filbert sts.
 Dating back to 1850, this small park provides welcome respite with a stretch of grass, benches, and a playground.
-It’s a good place to picnic, and, If you’re lucky, you might see a group practicing Tai Chi.
+It’s a good place to picnic, and, if you’re lucky, you might see a group practicing Tai Chi.
 It is interesting to note that this park isn’t square, is not on Washington Street, and has a statue of Ben Franklin--not George Washington.

 a North Beach picnic

 ●Molinari Delicatessen 373 Columbus Ave./Vallejo St. Located on its present corner since 1912, this Italian deli was established in 1896 and is the oldest in town.
 It can provide the makings for a great picnic, including made-to-order sandwiches.
 Salamis are cured with various flavors.
 My favorites are finocciona (fennel cured) and toscano (garlic cured).
 A customer favorite, the Dutch Crunch bread disappears fast.
 It can get quite crowded here; be sure to take a number as you walk in.
 After, dash into one of the Chinese markets for some fresh fruit, then into

 ●North Beach Baking Co. of San Francisco 1501 Grant Ave./Union St.